ashleychontos/pySYD/docs/paper/paper.md

 # Summary

 Asteroseismology, the study of stellar oscillations, is a powerful tool for determining fundamental stellar properties [@aerts2021].
-Specifically for stars that are similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity [@bedding2014].
+For stars that are similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity [@bedding2014].
 These waves penetrate into different depths within the star and therefore provide powerful constraints on stellar interiors that would otherwise be inaccessible.
 Asteroseismology is well-established in astronomy as the gold standard for characterizing fundamental properties like masses, radii, densities, and ages for single stars, which has broad impacts on several fields in astronomy.
 For example, ages of stars are important to reconstruct the formation history of the Milky Way (so-called galactic archeology).
-For exoplanets that are measured indirectly through changes in stellar observables, precise and accurate stellar masses and radii are critical for learning about the planets that orbit them.
+For exoplanets that are discovered indirectly through changes in stellar observables, precise and accurate stellar masses and radii are critical for learning about the planets that orbit them.

 # Statement of Need

-Thanks to *Kepler*, K2 and TESS, we now have very large data volumes that require automated software tools to extract observables.
+The NASA space telescopes *Kepler*, K2 and TESS have recently provided very large databases of high-precision light curves of stars.
+By detecting brightness variations due to stellar oscillations these light curves allow the application of asteroseismology to large numbers of stars, requiring automated software tools to extract observables.
 Several tools have been developed for asteroseismic analyses [e.g., `A2Z`, see @mathur2010; `COR`, see @mosser2009; `OCT`, see @hekker2010], but nearly all of them are closed-source and therefore inaccessible to the general astronomy community.
-Some open-source tools exist [e.g., `DIAMONDS`, see @corsaro2014; `PBjam`, see
-@nielsen2021; `lightkurve`, see @lightkurve], but they are either not optimized for large samples of stars or have not been extensively tested against closed-source tools.
+Some open-source tools exist [e.g., `DIAMONDS`, see @corsaro2014; `PBjam`, see @nielsen2021; `lightkurve`, see @lightkurve], but they are either not optimized for large samples of stars or have not been extensively tested against closed-source tools.

 `pySYD` is adapted from the framework of the IDL-based `SYD` pipeline [@huber2009], which was extensively used to measure asteroseismic parameters for Kepler stars.
 Papers based on asteroseismic parameters measured using the